dmbarbour/glas/docs/GlasNamespaces.md

 * Use ASCII or utf-8 encodings when referencing files, regardless of OS.
 * Case Insensitive in ASCII range: 'A-Z' implicitly rewritten to 'a-z'.

 When binding file extensions to '%env.lang.FileExt' we'll further rewrite the file extension to lower-case and also replace "." with "-".
-For example, "foo.TAR.GZ" would be processed by '%env.lang.tar-gz' (then name mangling would add a ".!" suffix).
+For example, "foo.XYZ.ZY" would be processed by '%env.lang.xyz-zy' (then name mangling would add a ".!" suffix).

 ### Auxilliary Data